Ardern heads to Europe to talk war and trade

 She said the summit would also give her the opportunity for bilateral meetings with leaders in attendance.

-Following that visit, Ardern will travel to Madrid for the final stages of talks on New Zealand's Free Trade Agreement with the European Union.
+Following that visit, Ardern will travel to Brussels for the final stages of talks on New Zealand's Free Trade Agreement with the European Union.

 The EU is New Zealand's fourth largest trading partner.
 In 2021, New Zealand imported $12.9 billion worth of goods and services to the EU, and exported $4.58b.
 Exports to the EU have been declining since 2018, when they were worth $6.1b.